SHARPENING

 Before you clip it’s important to remove stuck, dead coat.
 If this isn’t removed it can clog your equipment and stop it from working properly, making it grab or chew or not cut at all.
 Trying to clip through that dead coat will also dull or blunt your blade sooner than usual.
 This step is important for non-shed coat types also, where dead coat does not drop out, and gets stuck in the coat instead.

 You can brush out dead, stuck coat out using a slicker brush.
-You can use a deshed shampoo (like ProGroom Furex 3 step system), to help loosen stuck coat in the bath so it washes out.
+You can use a deshed shampoo and conditioner (like ProGroom Furex 3 step system), to help loosen stuck coat in the bath so it washes out.
 A proper dog dryer will also blow out stuck, dead coat after bathing.
-And a tool like a deshedder can be used before or after the bath, before you clip.
+And a tool like a deshedding rake can be used before or after the bath, before you clip.
 A deshedder can also be used at any time to thin thick non-shed coats, to remove undercoat, and for shedding coat types to reduce shedding by up to 90%.

 3: You’re clipping before the bath